empege/two-devs/README.md

 Ivan will practice setting up the project, adding important missed points and some more examples.

-Hopefully this can be used in the future as reference for two of us, but also anyone else that can find this useful.
+Hopefully this can be used in the future as reference for the two of us, but also anyone else that can find this useful.

 Let's learn together and enjoy while at it! ✨✨✨